 Recognizing that crime victims may be inclined to report their victimization to someone other than a Public Safety Officer or the police, the Clery Act requires all institutions to collect crime reports from a variety of individuals that Clery considers to be "campus security authorities".
 Under Clery, a crime is "reported" when it is brought to the attention of a CSA by a victim, witness, offender or third party.
-If a CSA receives crime information and believes it was provided in good faith, he or she must document the incident in a report.
+If a CSA receives crime information and believes it was provided in good faith, they must document the incident in a report.

-At Russell Sage College, Campus Security Authorities include all University Heights Association Public Safety Officers and the following:
+At Russell Sage College, Campus Security Authorities include all University Heights Association Public Safety Officers, Residence Life Staff, Athletics Coaches and Staff, Student Life Staff, any anyone identified as having significant student responsibility according to Russell Sage College, and the following:

-Vice President for Student Life Trish Cellemme 292-1710 Dean of Students Sharon Murray 292-1710 Director of Residence Life Shylah Addante 244-2395 Director of Human Resources Laura D'Agostino 244-2391 Director of the Wellness Center Tawana Davis 292-1934
+Title IX Coordinator Amanda Bastiani 518-244-4809 Vice President for Student Life Trish Cellemme 518-292-1710 Dean of Students Sharon Murray 518-292-1710 Director of Residence Life Grace Giancola 518-244-2395 Director of Human Resources 518-244-2391 Director of the Wellness Center Tawana Davis 518-292-1934